History of Vrindavana

 The Gaudiya practitioners are known as Rupanugas, faithful followers of Rupa Goswami, and they assiduously offer their prayers to the great saint: “When will Srila Rupa Goswami Prabhupada, who has established within this material world the mission to fulfill the desire of Lord Chaitanya, give me shelter under his lotus feet?”
 As an ideal Rupanuga, Srila Prabhupada, Founder-Acarya of ISKCON, spent six years reading, writing, praying and living at the Radha Damodara temple, where the meditation hut (bhajan kutir) and tomb (samadhi) of Rupa Goswami were established by his nephew, Jiva Goswami.

 On the order of his spiritual master, Srila Prabhupada was preparing himself to transport the teachings of Sri Chaitanya to the western world.
 In 1965, he left the spiritual hub of Sri Vrindavana dhama, and travelled on a cargo ship bound for New York.
 After a life-threatening journey, his initial months in America were ones of great struggle, austerity and cultural re-adjustment.
 He was studying the local people and praying for a way and means to implant the message of Krishna consciousness within them.
 He soon met with success, founded the first temple, initiated some disciples, established a legal movement, published literature, and began scaling those activities all over the world.
-‘Hare Krishna’ became a household name in the West, and Prabhupada began planning how to invite the whole world back to Vrindavana.
+Soon enough, ‘Hare Krishna’ became a household name in the West, and Prabhupada began planning how to invite the whole world back to Vrindavana.

 In December 1971, Srila Prabhupada came back to Vrindavana with a world sankirtana party of exuberant western disciples.
 The residents of Vrindavana were astonished, appreciating that Srila Prabhupada was indeed the ambassador of Vrindavana to the whole world.
 The Vrindavana municipality honoured Prabhupada and his disciples with a formal reception at the town hall, and eminent personalities from the locality eulogised ISKCON’s founder for his mammoth efforts.
 Later, Srila Prabhupada established the ISKCON Krishna- Balarama temple and Vrindavana now remains a source of inspiration and shelter for the worldwide community of devotees.